 Rothrock State Forest

-Greenwood Furnace State Park is a stunning natural and historic site situated in the Rothrock State Forest.
+Greenwood Furnace State Park is a stunning natural and historic site in the Rothrock State Forest.
 Covering 423 acres, the park is an ideal destination for those who love the outdoors.
 It provides visitors with an opportunity to connect with nature and learn about the region’s past.

 Greenwood Lake is a six-acre body of water used for recreational purposes.
 Visitors can enjoy fishing, boating, and swimming in the lake.
-Stocked with trout each year, fishing can be done from the lake’s shores or from kayaks and canoes on the water.
+Stocked with trout each year, fishing can be done from the lake’s shores or kayaks and canoes on the water.

-Swimming is permitted in the lake and there is even a sandy beach for sunning and relaxing.
+Swimming is permitted in the lake, and there is even a sandy beach for sunning and relaxing.
 Near the beach, visitors will find bathrooms with a changing room and a concession stand.

 In addition to its natural attractions, the park has several picnic areas and pavilions, making it an ideal spot for family gatherings and outdoor events.
 There is also a playground for children, ensuring that the little ones are kept entertained during their visit.